peterwestuw/GPT2ForwardBackward/README.md

-NOTE: this requires the latest (as of January 19 2020) version of Huggingface transformers code, installed from source from:
+NOTE: this requires the latest (as of January 19 2020) version of Huggingface transformers code (v4.5), installed from source from:

 https://github.com/huggingface/transformers